GMLC-TDC/HELICS/docs/user-guide/advanced_topics/callbacks.md

 ### Time Request Entry

 This callback is executed on a time Request call, prior to calling the blocking Core API call.
-The arguments are the current Time of the federate, the requested time, and whether an iterative call is being made.
+The arguments are the current time of the federate, the requested time, and whether an iterative call is being made.

 ```C++
 void setTimeRequestEntryCallback(std::function<void(Time, Time, bool)> callback);